zuozhenggh/learning-library/developer-library/micronaut-oci-atp/micronaut/micronaut.md

 In this lab you will build a Micronaut application locally that connects to Oracle Autonomous Database.

+Note: If at any point you have trouble completing the Lab the complete working example Micronaut application can be checked out from [Github](https://github.com/graemerocher/micronaut-hol-example).

 Estimated Lab Time: &lt;40&gt; minutes

 ### Objectives